leexinhao/leexinhao.github.io/index.md

 ## News and Updates

+- **Dec 2023:** Accepted by 🐼.
-- **June 2023：**Happy to graduate from Chongqing University.
+- **June 2023** Happy to graduate from Chongqing University.
 Thank you to all my classmates and teachers.

 <br>